-This policy is resourced, implemented and monitored on a planned basis.
+The Group's Single Equality Scheme is resourced, implemented and monitored on a planned basis.
 The application of this policy is monitored through the Equality, Diversity and Inclusion Strategy Group which includes representation from the Group's Governing Body.
-The Group produces Equality, Diversity and Inclusion Annual Reports; together with the Group's Single Equality Scheme.
-This includes objectives to ensure compliance with all relevant equality legislation, including the Equality Act 2010, which are published on the Group's website and the Group intranet site.
+The Group produces an Equality, Diversity and Inclusion Annual Report; together with monitoring compliance against the Group's Single Equality Scheme.
+This includes setting objectives to ensure compliance with all relevant equality legislation, including the Equality Act 2010, which are published on the Group's website and the Group intranet site.